HADASKAHANA1/YOUTUBE/README.md

 # part 4
-### the Android for this part is in this repository: *git clone https://github.com/Hodayaby/androidpart4.git*
+### the Android for this part is in this repository: *https://github.com/Hodayaby/androidpart4.git*
 ### the rest of the code is in this repository..

 ### *Team Members:*